storacha/RFC/rfc/service-auth.md

 For example, `space/index/add` causes the Indexing Service to fetch an index and add the hashes to it's IPNI chain (for internal network resolution).
 It is not authorized to fetch the index, so it can not fetch it!

 This is just one of a number of authorizations needed within the network.
 It is not only authorized data retrievals that this problem affects.
-We authroize the upload service, indexing service and storage nodes to perform invocation on each other as well.
+We authorize the upload service, indexing service and storage nodes to perform invocation on each other as well.
 The crux is that in order to execute a UCAN invocation, the issuer needs to prove they are authorized to perform the task.
 For that they need a delegation.

 Authorizing services to talk to each other is happening more and more often as wel build out the network.
 Our current approach is to pre-authorize services, storing long lived delegations for use when needed.
 This is problematic because of a few reasons:

-1. Adding additional capabilities requires a service re-deployment or additonal orchestration to distribute new delegations.
+1. Adding additional capabilities requires a service re-deployment or additional orchestration to distribute new delegations.
 It can sometimes be a very manual and error prone process to ensure the right DIDs are used and the correct abilities are specified.
 1. The only way to prevent access (for example in a security breach) is to use revocations, which is considered a last resort.
 Ideally UCAN delegations should be issued when needed and be short lived so that we do not need to rely on revocations as heavily as we currently do.
 1. When we do not use pre-authorized delegations, it is cumbersome to attach additional required delegations to an invocation and extract them when the invocation is received.